-number of graduates that met or exceeded the college-ready criteria on the TSIA, SAT, ACT, or by successfully completing and earning credit for a college prep course in ELA or mathematics in 2016-17 number of 2016-17 annual graduates who completed and earned credit for nine hours of dual credit in any subject or three or more hours in ELA or mathematics number of 2016-17 annual graduates who earn a 3 or more on an AP examination or a 4 or more on an IB examination
+number of graduates who met or exceeded the college-ready criteria on the TSIA, SAT, ACT, or by successfully completing and earning credit for a college prep course in ELA or mathematics in 2017-18 number of 2017-18 annual graduates who completed and earned credit for nine or more hours of dual credit in any subject or three or more hours in ELA or mathematics number of 2017-18 annual graduates who earned a 3 or more on an AP examination or a 4 or more on an IB examination

-Completion of Either Nine or More Hours of Dual Credit in Any Subject or Three or More Hours in ELA or Mathematics: The percentage of annual graduates who completed nine or more hours of dual credit in any subject or three or more hours in ELA or mathematics (Data source: TSDS PEIMS 43415)
+Dual Course Credits: The percentage of annual graduates who completed and earned credit for nine or more hours of dual credit in any subject or three or more hours in ELA or mathematics (Data source: TSDS PEIMS 43415)

-AP/IB Criteria Met in Any Subject: The percentage of annual graduates who earn a three or more on an AP examination or a 4 or more on an IB examination.
+AP/IB Criteria Met in Any Subject: The percentage of annual graduates who earned a 3 or more on an AP examination or a 4 or more on an IB examination.
 (Data source: College Board and IB)

-Associate's Degree: The percentage of annual graduates who earn an associate's degree before graduation.
+Associate's Degree: The percentage of annual graduates who earned an associate's degree before graduation.
 (Data source: TSDS PEIMS 40100)

-number of 2016-17 annual graduates who earn an associate's degree before graduation
+number of 2017-18 annual graduates who earned an associate's degree before graduation

-Associate's Degree but not Career/Military Ready: The percentage of annual graduates who met associate's degree criteria 4, but did not meet career or military ready criteria 5, 6, 7, or 8 described in College, Career, and Military Readiness.
+Associate's Degree but not Career/Military Ready: The percentage of annual graduates who met associate's degree criteria 4, but did not meet career or military ready criteria 6, 7, 8, 9, 10, or 11 described in College, Career, or Military Readiness.

-Associate's Degree and Career/Military Ready: The percentage of annual graduates who met associate's degree criteria 4; and career or military ready criteria 5, 6, 7, or 8 described in College, Career, and Military Readiness.
+Associate's Degree and Career/Military Ready: The percentage of annual graduates who met associate's degree criteria 4 and career or military ready criteria 6, 7, 8, 9, 10, or 11 described in College, Career, or Military Readiness.